Preschool Christmas Activities

 Fine Motor Christmas Activity Printables!

-This accessible download contains more than 30 easy-to-use Christmas activity pages that can be used at home, at school and in Sunday school over the Christmas period.
+This accessible download contains more than 30 easy-to-use pages that make perfect preschool Christmas activities at home, at school and in Sunday school!

 These nativity- themed activity sheets focus on developing fine motor skills with a variety of techniques, and giving visual motor practice with 9 different figure-ground mazes.